gnprwx/lastfm_playlist/README.md

 ## API Key

-You will need an last.fm API key for this to work.
+You will need a last.fm API key for this to work.
 You can get one from [here](https://www.last.fm/api/account/create).
 You will then want to add the key to your .env file.
 If you don't have one, create one in your root directory and then add the following.

 ```